DinhXuanKhuong/CipherFace-and-CryptoFace-reimplement/README.md

-# N2N Encrypted Face Recognition
+# CipherFace and CryptoFace reimplement

 This repository contains our course project for **Privacy Protection and Face Recognition**.
 The project studies privacy-preserving face recognition, starting